ponchama/docs/docs/locators/locator-u1.md

 The Locator has 3 mounting holes on each side for M3 screws.
 A default bracket is included.

+## Charging

+Insert included USB-C cable into a wall adapter and connect it to the Locator-U1.
+The Locator LED will normally start pulsating while charging and turn solid green once charging has finished.
+*Note*: If battery voltage is too low, the pulsating will never start.
+The Locator will still charge regardless of the LED not showing the charge indication.

+Charging time is 7 hours.

-## Power on/off
+## Powering on/off

-To power **on** the Locator-U1 simply tighten the back lid until the LED on the U1 starts to blink indecating that the Locator is searching for GPS lock.
-The U1 is ready to use when the LED stops blinking and turns solid.
+To power **on** the Locator-U1 simply tighten the lid over the charging port.
+The the LED will start to blinking indicating that the Locator is searching for GPS lock.
+The Locator is ready to use when the LED stops blinking and turns solid.
+Before powering on, ensure the O-ring within the lid is without damage.

 To power **off** the Locator-U1 unscrew the back lid until the LED turns off.

 ## LED Signals